A deductible is the amount of money you have to pay out-of-pocket for your covered healthcare services until your insurance company starts to pay.

 - Click on the tile of the benefit you'd like to review.

-- If you have a deductible, it will appear in the "Plan Details" section.
+- If you have a deductible, it will appear in the "What’s Covered" section.

-- Your deductible will also appear on your Summary of Benefits and Coverage, which you can download by clicking on the link beside "Policy Name."
+- Your deductible will also appear on your Summary of Benefits and Coverage, which you can download by clicking on the "Download full details (PDF)" link.

 Note: This article is relevant to companies who have benefits managed by Gusto.
 For companies who have benefits managed externally, please contact your broker of record for your plan details.